canonical/kafka-k8s-operator/docs/explanation/security.md

 | Charmed Apache Kafka     | [`charmed-kafka`](https://github.com/orgs/canonical/packages/container/package/charmed-kafka)         |
 | Charmed Apache ZooKeeper | [`charmed-zookeeper`](https://github.com/orgs/canonical/packages/container/package/charmed-zookeeper) |

-New versions of Charmed Apache Kafka and Charmed Apache ZooKeeper images may be released to provide patching of vulnerabilities (CVEs).
+New versions of Charmed Apache Kafka and Charmed Apache ZooKeeper images may be released to provide patching of vulnerabilities (CVE).

 ### Charmed operator security upgrades

 Charmed Apache Kafka K8s and Charmed Apache ZooKeeper K8s operators install a pinned revision of the images outlined in the previous table to provide reproducible and secure environments.
-New versions of Charmed Apache Kafka K8s and Charmed Apache ZooKeeper K8s operators may therefore be released to provide patching of vulnerabilities (CVEs).
+New versions of Charmed Apache Kafka K8s and Charmed Apache ZooKeeper K8s operators may therefore be released to provide patching of vulnerabilities (CVE).
 It is important to refresh the charm regularly to make sure the workload is as secure as possible.
 For more information on how to refresh the charm, see the [how-to refresh](/) user guide.